-As a UNISON Plus endorsed provider, we have been providing financial advice to UNISON members since 2007.
+As a UNISON Living endorsed provider, we have been providing financial advice to UNISON members since 2007.
 We can guide you through those times in life when you need to address financial issues – be it looking to buy a property, starting a family, saving for your future or planning for retirement we are here to help.
 Importantly, we can help you understand how changes in the workplace, amendments to public sector pension schemes and reviews to working practices may affect you.
 After all, in the current economic climate it makes sense to have your finances in order.

 Receive a no obligation initial consultation

-As a member of UNISON you are entitled to a complimentary, no obligation initial consultation from Lighthouse Financial Solutions, UNISON Plus’s endorsed provider of financial advice.
+As a member of UNISON you are entitled to a complimentary, no obligation initial consultation from Lighthouse Group Financial Solutions, UNISON Living’s endorsed provider of financial advice.
 One of our qualified advisers will ask you about your circumstances and objectives to establish whether you could benefit from advice.
 Whatever your stage in life, whatever your priorities and lifestyle, we can help you make the most of your money.

 Our advisers, backed by the extensive knowledge and experience of Lighthouse Group, one of the best-respected financial advice companies in the UK, are able to provide you with advice on all areas of financial planning, including:

 - Assurance and protection: so you and your family don’t suffer financially should the worst happen

 - Pensions and retirement: taking advantage of the options available to you to enjoy a comfortable retirement

 - Savings and investments: putting your spare cash to good use to build and conserve wealth tax-efficiently